Kerma: Kerma's cemetery and royal tombs

 Kerma contains a cemetery with over 30,000 graves.
 The cemetery shows a general pattern of larger graves ringed by smaller ones, suggesting social stratification.
 The site includes at its southern boundary burial mounds, with four extending upwards of 90 m in diameter.
 These are believed to be the graves of the city's final kings, some of which contain motifs and artwork reflecting Egyptian deities such as Horus.
 Generally, influence from Egypt may be observed in numerous burials, especially with regards to material evidence such as pottery and grave goods.
 For example, Second Intermediate Egyptian ceramics from Avaris, such as Tell el-Yahudiyeh Ware, have been discovered within Kerma burials.
 In addition, artifacts such as scarab seals and amulets are prolific, indicating extensive trade with ancient Egypt as well as an exchange of cultural ideas.
 After the sacking of Kerma, the cemetery was used to host the kings of the 25th or "Napatan" dynasty of the Kingdom of Kush from Upper (Southern) Nubia.

 Religious tradition

 Some scholars note an animistic tradition rather than a polytheistic one in pre-New Kingdom Kerma, in contrast to the later Napatan and Meroitic periods: animals depicted during the Classical Kerma period do not show anthropomorphic features like their Egyptian counterparts, and mesas like Jebel Barkal were treated in animistic fashion, After the New Kingdom Egyptian takeover of Upper Nubia, anthropomorphic deities came to prominence.
-This cultural exchange was bidirectional, as New Kingdom Egyptians began to treat Jebel Barkal as a sacred site, a tradition they likely learned from the indigenous Kerma culture.
+This cultural exchange was bidirectional, as New Kingdom began to treat Jebel Barkal as a sacred site, a tradition they likely learned from the indigenous Animistic Kerma culture.